-Line Line descrip tion Units DPs Ex (penditure in report yea r Cumulative expenditure on all schemes to reporting year end Cumulative allowed expenditure on all schemes to reporting year end Cumulative allowed expenditure on all schemes 2020-25 Comments Wate er network+ Water resources Raw water transport Raw water storage Water treatment Treated water distribution Total Total Total Total EA/N IRW environment program nme (WI INEP/N EP) 3 Ecological Improvements at abstractions Totex £m 3 0.961 - - - - 0.961 8.542 0.114 0.246 This year we have Capex expenditure of £0.948m which is primarily due to the completion of the Prioress Mill Habitat screen.
+Line Line descrip Units DPs in report yea Cumulative expenditure on all schemes to reporting year end Cumulative allowed expenditure on all schemes to reporting year end Cumulative allowed expenditure on all schemes 2020-25 Comments Water resources Raw water transport Raw water storage r network+ Water treatment Treated water distribution Total Total Total Total EA/N IRW environment program nme (WI NEP/N EP) 3 Ecological Improvements at abstractions Totex fm 3 0.961 - - - - 0.961 8.542 0.114 0.246 This year we have Capex expenditure of £0.948m which is primarily due to the completion of the Prioress Mill Habitat screen.
 This scheme has over-run with cost increases in the project because of additional costs to the original proposals and delays to the scheme.
 This scheme has been completed in this report year.